Midwest Virology Symposium

 Welcome to the Midwest Virology Symposium 2025

 We invite you to register for the 2025 Midwest Virology Symposium (MVS) — a three-day gathering of virology researchers, clinicians, and trainees from across the Midwest.
-This year’s symposium will be held at the University of Kentucky, with all sessions hosted in the state-of-the-art Jacobs Science Building.
+This year’s symposium will be held at the University of Kentucky, with Day 1 sessions hosted in the state-of-the-art Jacobs Science Building, and Day 2 & 3 sessions hosted in the Gatton Student Center.

 📅 Dates: Sept.
 26–28, 2025